 I met Tom at an event at Weber State University in Utah, where the topic was the future of digital journalism.
 Tom spoke, and afterward Cheryl introduce me to him.
 I was surprised when he said “I’ve read your blog and the article you published on Fast Company,” (Cheryl had recently helped me get that published there).
 Tom continued, “I wish that Fast Company article had been in Forbes.
 I’d like you to write for us and post the same type of content on Forbes that you post on your own blog.”
 I was surprised and flattered.
 I hadn’t expected Tom to know who I was at this point, let alone have read my work and be prepared to give me this opportunity.
 I told him I’d love to write for Forbes, and that was the beginning of it all.

-164 articles later, I’m no longer publishing work on Forbes, at least not directly (I still occasionally pitch articles to other writers there on behalf of clients), and I work with writers and influencers who want to become Forbes contributors.
+164 articles later, I’m no longer publishing work on Forbes, at least not directly (I still occasionally pitch articles to other writers there on behalf of clients), and I provide coaching services for influencers who want to grow their personal brand, which often includes becoming a contributor to Forbes.
+I’ve helped people get into contributor positions at many publications including Forbes, Mashable, and Entrepreneur.

 - Write a lot.
-Showing that you’ve written 3-4 blog posts isn’t enough.
-Showing that you’ve written 100 blog posts, and several pieces that have been published elsewhere, is much better.
-One of the things Forbes wants to know is whether you will produce a piece every week, on average.
+Showing a Forbes editor that you’ve written 3-4 blog posts isn’t enough.
+Showing that you’ve written 100 blog posts, and several pieces that have been published elsewhere, is much better, although you can get in with less.
+One of the things Forbes wants to know is whether you will produce a piece every week.
 That’s 52 articles per year.
 It’s a lot of work.
 What evidence can you show to prove you’re up to the task?

 - Collaborate and develop relationships with other Forbes contributors.
 Reach out to those who are already writing for Forbes and offer to help them with their writing.
-No, don’t offer to write an article for them, but you might be able to help them with research, interviews, and other building blocks of articles.
+Offer to help them with research, interviews, and other building blocks of articles.
 This will give you more insight into how the process works, and you’ll then be able to pitch yourself as having assisted other Forbes writers in putting together pieces.
-There’s a good chance you’ll end up getting quoted in an article or two along the way.
+There’s a good chance you’ll end up getting quoted in an article or two along the way, which doesn’t hurt when it comes time for pitching.

 - Know what to expect.
 Forbes wants one article per week.
 You don’t get paid.
 You need to know how to use WordPress.
 There is no pre-publishing editorial–you’re expected to write, edit, proofread, and publish all by yourself.
 Forbes will review your article after you post and sometimes makes minor adjustments, but in my experience this is rare.
 Forbes provides great group trainings, but don’t expect a lot of one on one attention.
 99% of what Forbes gives you is a platform, it’s mostly up to you to figure out how to utilize it.

-- Show your best work.
-Don’t merely send a link to your blog homepage as a pitch.
+- Show your best past work.
+Include a link to your own blog or posts you’ve written on other publications.
 Tell the editor “This is some of my writing that I think best represents what I can produce for Forbes,” and then link directly to 3-4 of your most compelling pieces.
 Bonus tip: Don’t just paste a URL, put the title of the article in your email and link the title.
 There’s nothing compelling about a link by itself, but one of your titles may catch the editor’s attention and make him click.

 - Show your best, relevant work.
 Your best work may not be appropriate for Forbes.
 Don’t pitch that.
 You want the editor to read what you’ve sent and think “Wow, I wish this were on Forbes.
 This would be perfect!”
 That will only happen if your writing is something the editor could see copying and pasting onto Forbes.